-You can buy NAS (no added sugar) custard powders which some may tolerate in small amounts when well-paired.
-However for those that want proper custard that is much more tolerable, you could try this recipe for a low carb homemade REAL custard!
-This recipe is based on Delia Smith’s recipe for custard, but tweaked to remove the carbs.
+You can buy NAS (no added sugar) custard powders, which some may tolerate in small amounts when well-paired.
+However, for those who want proper custard that is much more tolerable, you could try this recipe for a low-carb homemade REAL custard!
+This recipe is based on Delia Smith’s recipe for custard but tweaked to remove the carbs.

-If you want thicker custard which is better for making a trifle with, then double cream should be used.
-However if you would like more of a pouring custard, then use single cream instead.
+Double cream should be used if you want thicker custard, which is better for making a trifle.
+However, if you want more of a pouring custard, use single cream instead.

 - 600 ml cream double or single

 - 1 whole vanilla pod split lengthways (or 1 tsp vanilla extract)

 - 3 tbsp xylitol or erythritol sweetener to taste

 - Prepare the vanilla pod by splitting in half lengthways and scraping a knife along the inside to remove the seeds